aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

         visibilityTimeoutSec: 500
     });

+Compile your app with **npm run prepare** if you aren't running **npm run watch** in a separate window.

-Run the following command to see the difference between the *deployed* stack and your |cdk| project (if you haven't deployed the stack, you won't see any output):
+If you've deployed your stack previously, run the following command to see the difference between the *deployed* stack and your |cdk| project (if you haven't deployed the stack, you won't see any output):

 .. code-block:: sh